Dads-Taxi/RPi-Midi-Host/Readme.md

 Enable service at boot using ... sudo systemctl enable midiconnect.service ... from command line.

-Copy midi-connect.py to /home/pi/ ... (ensure file has root ownership, otherwise it will throw exceptions)
+Copy midi-connect.py to /home/pi/ ... (ensure file has root ownership, otherwise it will throw permission exceptions)

 Reboot ...
 Good Luck

-The Arduino is a Uno clone connected to an old Wii Drums game pad.
+The Arduino mentioned in the code is a Uno clone connected to an old Wii Drums game pad.
 The drum pad piezo transducers are connected to the Arduino A/D converter.
 The Uno USB Interface uController has been re-flashed with the MocoLUFA dual Midi/Serial firmware.
 The code for this project will be placed in a seperate repository (eventually).